The Story of Jesus

 When Herod dies, and because his son Archelaus is now on the thrown, Joseph heads for the area of Galilee and settles in Nazareth.
 Here Jesus grows up, and the Grace of God is upon Him.

-When Jesus is twelve years old, he is taken by his parents to Jerusalem for Passover, but on their way back home they realise he is missing.
+When Jesus is twelve years old he is taken by his parents to Jerusalem for Passover, but on their way back home they realise he is missing.
 Returning to Jerusalem, they find Jesus in the temple with the teachers, astonishing everyone with his understanding.

-Some eighteen years later, John is baptising people in the Jordan river when Jesus approaches and is baptised by John.
+Some eighteen years later, John is baptising people in the Jordan river when Jesus approaches and is baptised by him.
 The Spirit of God descends upon Jesus and God declares, This is My beloved Son, in whom I am well pleased.

 Jesus then goes into the desert and fasts for forty days and nights, after which he is tempted by the Devil three times.
-In response to each temptation, Jesus refuses and quotes from Deuteronomy.
+In response to each temptation, Jesus declines and quotes from Deuteronomy.
 The Devil then leaves and angels come to minister to Jesus.

 Jesus’ ministry in Galilee

 Jesus goes up a mountain with the crowds following him.
-His disciples gather around and Jesus, specifically addressing his disciples, preaches the ‘Sermon on the Mount’, teaching them what it means to be a true follower of Christ.
+His disciples gather around then Jesus, specifically addressing his disciples, preaches the ‘Sermon on the Mount’, teaching them what it means to be a true follower of Christ.